tanerumit/academic-kickstart/content/authors/admin/_index.md

 I am a researcher & project manager at [Deltares](https://www.deltares.nl).
 I specialize in developing and applying analytical approaches for water resources planning under climate and demographic change.
 Previously, I was a post-doctoral researcher at [UMass Hydrosystems Research Group](https://blogs.umass.edu/hydrosystems/).

 You can browse my CV or publications below.
-If you would like to get in touch, please use the contact forms below.
+If you would like to get in touch, drop an email.